terraform-routeros/terraform-provider-routeros/README.md

 ## Purpose

 This provider allows you to configure Mikrotik routers using [old API](https://help.mikrotik.com/docs/display/ROS/API) or [REST API](https://help.mikrotik.com/docs/display/ROS/REST+API), using or not using TLS.
+Compatibility testing is only performed within ROS version 7.x.

 From version 1.0.0, the provider has been rewritten by [vaerh](https://github.com/vaerh), and their [fork](https://github.com/vaerh/terraform-provider-routeros) has now been merged.
 This version drastically improves adding new endpoints to the provider, enabling significantly easier development. [vaerh](https://github.com/vaerh) has been added as a maintainer to this project.